 Pinterest is a great tool for e-commerce (we’ll prove it with numbers a little bit further), and we encourage our clients and other merchants to use it for their e-commerce businesses.
-Today I’ll be sharing a list of boards ideas so you can save your time and be even more effective with your marketing efforts.
+Today I’ll be sharing a list of boards ideas (gifts, jokes, DIY, events, and more) so you can save your time and be even more effective with your marketing efforts.

 - Why should you be using Pinterest to promote your shop?